OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 a.format('x') # -> "1581094632798" # with milliseconds
 ```
 <br/>
-To understand what is going on with offset, `utcOffset` method is helpful.
-Use it to set the value as well.
+To understand what is going on with offset, the `utcOffset` method is helpful.
+Use it to set the value as well:

 ```coffeescript
 moment().utcOffset() # -> 180 # which means +3 hours